Bosnian War: Beginning of the Yugoslav Wars

+On 3 September 1991 four Bosniaks were ambushed by a group of Serb nationalists as their car was passing through the village of Kravica near Bratunac, in eastern Bosnia and Herzegovina.
+Two Bosniaks were killed, while the other two survived with injuries.
+The incident echoed local ethnic killings in World War II and aroused panic among both the local Serb and Bosniak populations and was the first serious episode of ethnically motivated violence in Bosnia since World War II.

 Between September and November 1991, the SDS organised the creation of six "Serb Autonomous Regions" (SAOs).
 This was in response to the Bosniaks' steps toward seceding from Yugoslavia.
 Similar steps were taken by the Bosnian Croats.